kflili/BookService/README.md

-﻿# Tiny Bookshelf
+﻿# BookService

-This demo project "Tiny Bookshelf" is a single-page application (SPA) created with ASP.NET Web API 2 and Entity Framework 6.
+This project created a single-page application (SPA) named "Tiny Bookshelf" by using ASP.NET Web API 2 and Entity Framework 6.
 One can browse the lists of books and authors, check the book details, and perform CRUD operation on the books and authors.
 All the operations can be done in a single HTML page and then